 The Blended index linked gilt fund has been replaced by the Annuity targeting fund in the annuity lifecycle option.

 Default investment for Additional Voluntary Contributions (AVCs)

 If you prefer to make your own investment choices, you can access a range of ‘self-select funds’.

 Self-select funds give you full control of your investments.
 This means that, as well as deciding how to invest your retirement savings, you should check regularly how your investments are performing.
 You also have to decide if and when to move your pension pot to different funds as you approach retirement.

 You can invest all your pension pot in one fund or spread your investment across multiple funds.
 It is up to you.
-This leaflet gives details of the funds available.
+Download the Funds PDF (PDF 359KB for more details on the funds available.